qpfiffer/qpfiffer.com/posts/2015-05-23-Sparse_vectors.markdown

 How does it work?
 =================

-I'm sure for some people, following along with the [implementation notes](https://google-sparsehash.googlecode.com/svn/trunk/doc/implementation.html) will be clear enough to give you a great overview of how this whole thing works, but I need to look at the code to really be able to understand.
+I'm sure for some people, reading through the [implementation notes](https://google-sparsehash.googlecode.com/svn/trunk/doc/implementation.html) will be enough to give you a great overview of how this whole thing works, but I need to look at the code to really be able to understand.
 If you want to follow along, we'll be looking through [src/sparsehash/sparsetable](https://code.google.com/p/sparsehash/source/browse/trunk/src/sparsehash/sparsetable) in the official repository.
 It's C++, so put your boots on.

-Before we really get into the code, let's talk about some jargon related to this whole sparse vector concept, or at least as much as I've found necessary to understand the sparsehash implementation.
-With sparsehash, you have three logical ways to denote positions, each at different UX levels.
+Before we really get into the code, let's talk about some jargon related to this whole sparse vector concept, or at least as much as I've found necessary to understand the SparseHash implementation.
+With SparseHash, you have three logical ways to denote positions, each at different UX levels.

-In the overall hashtable, you have what is known as the **location**.
-In your standard hashtable, you have what are called **buckets** (see the [wikipedia article on hashtables](https://en.wikipedia.org/wiki/Hash_table) for a better explanation of buckets/slots).
-The maximum number of buckets in your hashtable is hereby denoted __T__.
+In the overall hash-table, you have what is known as the **location**.
+In your standard hasht-able, you have what are called **buckets** (see the [wikipedia article on hashtables](https://en.wikipedia.org/wiki/Hash_table) for a better explanation of buckets/slots).
+The maximum number of buckets in your hash-table is hereby denoted __T__.
 Getting back to **location**, the **location** of an object is it's position `1 ..
-T` in the hashtable.
+T` in the hash-table.
 So far so good?

 Drilling down another level, we have the concept of `groups`.
-Each hashtable is divided into some [semi-arbitrary number](https://code.google.com/p/sparsehash/source/browse/trunk/src/sparsehash/sparsetable#275) of groups.
+Each hash-table is divided into some [semi-arbitrary number](https://code.google.com/p/sparsehash/source/browse/trunk/src/sparsehash/sparsetable#275) of groups.
 Each group is a sparse vector.
-This is how each hashtable is modeled with a bunch of sparse vectors.
+This is how each hash-table is modeled with a bunch of sparse vectors.
 Inside of each group, we have **position**.
 This is the __i__, typically, you use when indexing into an array.
 As an example (in C):